mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 Hardware Installation
 ---------------------
-This sensor works with all available materials and is fully compatible with the 3D Printer boards listed below to take advantage of the advanced features of the sensor, an available Z+ endstop port is required to interface with the 3D printer, with the correct firmware modification and settings, the sensor will pause the printing until the operator reloads the filament and resume the process.
+This sensor works with all available materials and is fully compatible with the 3D Printer boards listed below to take advantage of the advanced features of the sensor, an available Z+ endstop port is required to interface with the 3D printer.

+Once the firmware is configured and uploaded to your printer, Marlin will send M600 gcode to change the filament spool once the sensor gets triggered.

 ### Stand-alone Configuration